facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/faq.md

 ---
 layout: default
-title: Facebook C# SDK Docs
+title: Frequently Asked Questions about the Facebook C# SDK
 ---

+# Frequently Asked Questions about the Facebook C# SDK

 ## How do I get the Facebook Application Access Token?